nixworks/public/news/2009/06/30/README.md

 ##### German
 ### [ Germany's Constitutional Court approves the Treaty of Lisbon, but suspends ratification of it. ](/news/2009/06/30/germany-s-constitutional-court-approves-the-treaty-of-lisbon-but-suspends-ratification-of-it.md)
-_Context: approves, Treaty of Lisbon, Federal Constitutional Court of Germany, German_
+_Context: Treaty of Lisbon, German, approves, Federal Constitutional Court of Germany_

 ##### Central Statistics Office
 ### [ Official figures from the Central Statistics Office show a dramatic contraction in the Irish economy in the first three months of 2009. ](/news/2009/06/30/official-figures-from-the-central-statistics-office-show-a-dramatic-contraction-in-the-irish-economy-in-the-first-three-months-of-2009.md)